massivebird/massivebird.github.io/content/projects/arcsearch.md

 Arcsearch's first version was written in Bash!
 I wrote this when I was first learning the Linux command line; it was a great opportunity to practice my Bash skills.
 You can find the latest version of `arcsearch.sh` [here](https://github.com/massivebird/dotfiles/blob/98cd02161010b6b4fd98384dec0b19657f852df9/scripts/arcsearch.sh).

 I definitely wouldn't recommend writing something this complex in Bash.
-Even though it was a pain and runtimes are long, `arcsearch.sh` is totally functional!
+Even though it was a pain to write and its runtimes are long, `arcsearch.sh` is totally functional!

 > Did you know Bash supports associative arrays?
 I wish I didn't.